mmoya26/dollarguard/README.md

 - Enable fourth monthly stat card for which expense has the highest dollar amount
 - Look into moving validations of params to their on validator constraint
 - Sort user expense years from latest to oldest
-- Sort expenses table from newest to oldest
 - Add year indicator in the expenses page
 - Add comma formatting to the expenses amount displayed in the expenses table
 - Use NestJS HttpExceptions enums instead of using hard coded status codes